 If you regularly work with web technologies, you’ve no-doubt pulled your hair out dealing with the technologies used for front-end development (and, let’s be honest, back-end development, too :).
-Almost everything about front-end work feels terrible, from the weakness of JavaScript as a language, to the myriad half-documented tools that all somehow manage to do less than make
+Almost everything about front-end work feels terrible, from the weakness of JavaScript as a language, to the myriad half-documented tools that all somehow manage to do less than make, to the absolute bizarre notion that we are building user interfaces with technologies designed to write term papers.

 But why are these experiences unpleasant?
 I would argue simply that they don’t fully meet our needs as programmers.
 And we can think about those needs as